Faster Parallel Batch-Dynamic Algorithms for Low Out-Degree Orientation: Optimal Amortized Parallel Batch-Dynamic Orientation

-Brodal and Fagerberg also present an offline strategy that, for all $\tau^*>c$, maintains a $\tau^*$-orientation and performs no reorientations on insertions and $\lceil\log_{\tau^*/c}(n)\rceil$ reorientations on deletions~\cite[Lemma~3]{BF99}.
-Putting everything together, we can prove Theorems~\ref{thm:amortized_main} and \ref{thm:amortized_optimal}.
+\begin{lemma}[Lemma~3, \cite{BF99}] Let $\tau^* > c$.
+There exists an offline strategy that maintains a $\tau^*$-orientation and performs $\lceil\log_{\tau^*/c}(n)\rceil$ reorientations on deletions and no reorientations on insertions.
+There also exists an offline algorithm that performs no reorientations on deletes and $\lceil\log_{\tau^*/c}(n)\rceil$ reorientations on insertions. \end{lemma}